 Weeks 2–8: Active Collection

 Direct contact with the payment decision-maker.
 Field visits for unresponsive debtors.
 Structured negotiation toward either full payment, a binding instalment plan, or a negotiated settlement.
-This phase resolves the majority of cases — 60-70% when the agency has genuine field capability.
+This phase resolves 60–70% of cases when the agency has genuine field capability.

 Month 2+: Legal Escalation

-For unresolved cases: court proceedings in the appropriate jurisdiction.
 Payment orders for undisputed debts.
 Full litigation for contested claims.
-And enforcement — the mechanism that converts court judgments into actual money in your account.
+Enforcement — the mechanism that converts court judgments into actual money in your account.

 Choosing the Right Agency

 Three things matter more than marketing: Do they have field agents who physically visit debtors?
 Is their legal team in-house or outsourced?
-And is their fee structure contingency-based (they earn when you recover) rather than retainer-based (they earn regardless)?
+Is their fee structure contingency-based rather than retainer-based?

 Frequently Asked Questions